 In a 3 October statement to its members and congregations internationally, the International Council of Churches asked for appeals for the Ponomaryovs to be sent "ONLY from churches of the Russian Federation".
 (END)

-Full reports on freedom of thought, conscience and belief in Donbas (https://www.forum18.org/archive.php?query=&religion=all&country=87)
+More reports on freedom of thought, conscience and belief in Donbas (https://www.forum18.org/archive.php?country=87)

-Full reports on freedom of thought, conscience and belief in Occupied Ukraine (https://www.forum18.org/archive.php?query=&religion=all&country=17)
+More reports on freedom of thought, conscience and belief in Occupied Ukraine (https://www.forum18.org/archive.php?country=17)

 Follow us on Twitter @Forum_18 (https://twitter.com/forum_18)